-Before you buy your round rug, measure your space and place your furniture on it.
+Before you buy your round rug, measure your current space and place your furniture in the area you wish to lay your round rug on.
 Once your furniture is arranged, mark the area that you’d like your rug to cover with an easy-to-remove tape.
 You can use different-colored tape to mark the different-sized rug possibilities.
 This step is easy, quick, and makes visualizing and measuring more accurate.

 DON’T: Crowd furniture onto the round rug.

 This will make your space look cluttered and create visual tension.
 By selecting a larger rug, the rug becomes a feature that complements the furniture and the whole room.
 It can also make the space look larger and visually alluring.

 DO: Use the round rug to highlight a section of your living room.